 DRILLS, EXERCISES, AND TRAINING

-Mason's Safety, Emergency, and Enterprise Risk Management (SEERM) conducts a variety of testing activities throughout the year.
-For questions about routine drills, exercises, and training, please contact SEERM at 703-993-8448 or seerm@gmu.edu.
+George Mason's Risk, Safety, and Resilience (RSR) conducts a variety of testing activities throughout the year.
+For questions about routine drills, exercises, and training, please contact RSR at 703-993-8448 or risk@gmu.edu.